ElenaIf/JS/README.md

 ### Day10SpeedGame

 Speed game.
-Here the user should catch the dice picture and get as high score as possible
+Here the user should catch the dice picture and get as high score as possible.
+The speed increases all the time.
+Later on I am planning to add a score table as well.

 [LINK](https://elenaif.github.io/JS/Day10SpeedGame/index.html)